The BS is our most technical undergraduate offering, designed to prepare students for careers in industry or for advanced study in computer science.

 Third and Fourth Years

 - Four computer science electives, selected from COSC courses numbered 100 and higher

 - Optional: Senior Thesis

-The senior thesis consists of taking two semesters of Senior Thesis Seminar (COSC-300), attending department colloquia while enrolled in COSC-300, producing a thesis proposal, writing a substantial senior thesis, and presenting the thesis publicly.
+The senior thesis consists of taking a one credit Senior Thesis Seminar (COSC-300), attending department colloquia while enrolled in COSC-300, writing a substantial senior thesis, and presenting the thesis publicly.
 Students interested in this option must apply to individual faculty members.
-If accepted, the faculty member serves as thesis advisor, determines the acceptability of the thesis proposal, and oversees the project.
-Once completed, the student presents the thesis to the faculty for approval.
-If approved, the thesis is published as a technical report.
+If accepted, the faculty member serves as thesis advisor and oversees the project.
+The adviser and the student pick a thesis committee consisting of three faculty members, including the adviser.
+Once completed, the committee determines if the thesis is acceptable.
+The senior thesis must also be presented to the faculty.
+If approved by the thesis committee, the thesis is published as a technical report.
 Senior Thesis Independent Study (COSC-301) is for directed research in support of the thesis project and may substitute for an elective.

 Graduating with Honors in Computer Science

 As of Fall 2010, students who meet the following criteria may apply to graduate with honors in computer science:

 - Complete the BS in computer science

 - Graduate with a 3.67 overall grade-point average and a 3.67 grade-point average in computer science classes

 - Complete a senior thesis approved by the faculty